Whittier, Minneapolis: Millennial rebirth

 Several factors had sown seeds for Whittier's comeback from the post-war suburban flight.
 Nicollet Avenue had not suffered completely.
 An authentic German restaurant, the Black Forest Inn, opened in 1965 at the corner of 26th and Nicollet, becoming the avenue's main restaurant anchor for decades.
 As Whittier gained a bohemian culture for its cheap housing, the Artist Quarter jazz club was opened in the 1970s on the adjoining corner establishing a music anchor in the region.
 During this time, Chinese and Vietnamese businesses began opening on Nicollet following the Vietnam War.
 The Hip Sing Tong branch headquarters at 2633 Nicollet may explain the presence.
 Mexican businesses too opened but later in the 1980s on as they became a growing proportion of the immigrant population.

 Recognizing the street's potential, the Whittier Alliance and Business Association created a new branding scheme called Eat Street.
 It was completed in 1997 with a street scape reconstruction along the entire corridor.
 The abandoned Milwaukee Road trench also gained renewed interest during this time for re-use as a rails to trails transportation corridor.
 The Midtown Community Works and Midtown Greenway Coalition formed and federal funds were acquired for redevelopment.
 The first phase of the new Midtown Greenway was built in 1999 and entirely finished in Minneapolis by 2005.
 In the 2000s, after nearly two decades of private sector disinvestment, three major condominium projects were completed along Nicollet Avenue.
 In 2011 a major development came to the corner of 26th and Nicollet including a major indoor climbing facility and several new restaurants.
 In 2012, Whittier Alliance and the City of Minneapolis began working to move Kmart and restore Nicollet Avenue including a possible streetcar system.
 In 2020, amidst the COVID-19 pandemic, K-Mart shuttered their doors, closing the last remaining store in the state.
 In 2023, the K-Mart was demolished and as of April 2024, plans are underway for new Nicollet Redevelopment.

+Operation Metro Surge

+On January 24, 2026, during Operation Metro Surge, Alex Pretti was killed after being shot multiple times by Border Patrol agents at the intersection of 26th Street and Nicollet Avenue in Whittier.
+In response, hundreds of Whittier residents gathered in protest.
+The Minnesota National Guard was activated to assist local police in monitoring the protests, and a vehicle perimeter between I-35W and Pillsbury Ave., and Franklin Ave. and 28th Street was established to control traffic in the area.

 Demographics

 The population of Whittier is 14,483.
 The neighborhood is 52.8% non-Hispanic White, 23.3% Black, 13.6% Hispanic or Latino, 3.5% Asian, and 6.8% other.
-The top five single ancestries in 2000 were German (1,780 people), Subsaharan African (1,070 people), Norwegian (870 people), Irish (830 people), and Somali (490 people).
+The top five single ancestries in 2000 were German (1,780 people), Sub-Saharan African (1,070 people), Norwegian (870 people), Irish (830 people), and Somali (490 people).

 About 82% of households rent.
-Whittier is the most populous neighborhood in Minneapolis, and second only in density to its neighbor Stevens Square.
+As of 2020, Whittier is the second most populous and sixth most dense neighborhood in Minneapolis.